dapr/proposals/20260304-CR-mcpserver.md

 Stdio requires spawning a subprocess.
 This is flagged as a "local dev / testing" transport and for non-Kubernetes mode.
 Production use is expected to use `streamable_http` or `sse`.
-A error will be used when stdio is used in Kubernetes mode.
+An error will be used when stdio is used in Kubernetes mode.
 This will require CLI work to support.

 ---